jess-of-the-woods/tid_til/notes/linux/terminal.md

 - `chown -R ghost:ghost .` chown recursively, group: ghost, user:ghost, `.` is current dir

 ## system
-- 'man': manual pages.
-Use like: `man ls` or `man uniq` for manual pages on the ls or uniq commands
-- help. to get help on a command type `commandName --help`, e.g. `ls --help` for help on ls
-- `whatis`: displays one-line manual page descriptions. e.g. `whatis grep`
 - `$`: represents prompt in BASH
 - `.`: represents current directory
 - `..`: represents parent directory, `cd ..`: change to parent directory
 - ` ~`: (tilde) represents users home directory eg. `/home/user`, can use in relative paths e.g. `~/Documents/` is the same as `/home/user/Documents`
 - `~/.bash_profile`: used to store environment settings for terminal (source ~/.bash_profile activates changes))

+### help
+- 'man': manual pages.
+Use like: `man ls` or `man uniq` for manual pages on the ls or uniq commands
+- help. to get help on a command type `commandName --help`, e.g. `ls --help` for help on ls
+- `whatis`: displays one-line manual page descriptions. e.g. `whatis grep`

 ### system commands
 - `tty`: displays the virtual terminal you are using..
 - `whoami`: displays username
+- `logname`: Prints the users login name
 - `who am i`: displays username & terminal you are in.
 - `hostname`: displays hostname (name of computer)
-- `logname`: Prints the users login name
 - `uname`: print system information. `uname -a` prints all
 - `service udev status`: Check if 'udev' service is running (on older machines)
 - `systemctl status udev`: Check if 'udev' service is running (on newer machines)
 - `top`: check CPU usage for processes
 - `w`: shows who is logged in & what they are doing

-### processes
-All processes have an ID (PID). all processes have a parent apart from init which has PID: 1.
-It is the initialisation which boots the pc and runs through start up scripts.
-Init is the 'mummy' to all processes whose parents have died.

-The kernel is a layer between the process & the hardware.
-Each process has a UID which is the user that owns that process.
-Effective User Id (EUID) is a way of giving a process different permissions than the user that spawned it.

-The niceness of a process is how high the priority of the process, therefore how 'nice' it is to other processes.

-Signals are used by processes to communicate with the kernel, & also how the kernel communicates info about the state of the system to processes.

-Processes need CPU time & the kernel manages when they get access to that in a smart way.

-#### ps (process status)
-- `ps aux`: report snapshot of current processes.

-`a`: all, `u`: convert userid's to usernames, `x`: show processes not attached to a terminal (tty)

-- `ps aux | grep nginx`: check CPU usage for a process (nginx)
-- `ps -p <PID>`: to find the process having the PID
-- `ps -p "$$"`: to do this in one command

-#### kill
-- `kill -l`: list all types of kill commands. kill 15 is the default (or implied) which is SIGTERM.
-- `kill 9 <PID>`: use with caution, can cause damage

-#### pkill
-look up or signal processes based on name & other attributes
-- `sudo pkill -u user`: kill processes owned by user

 ### shell